IainNZ/ORSoftwareTools2014/Modelling/README.md

 Copy and paste these names into the assignment submission text box and submit them to complete the assignment!

 If you encounter any problems running the script, please let us know as soon as possible.

-## An annoyance with Mac OSX
-As of 2013, Gurobi ha a peculiarity whereby the only version of python it would work with was the version of python that shipped with Mac OSX.
-(You can read more about it here: https://groups.google.com/forum/#!topic/gurobi/cHHX5RjsRfU ) Note that this is contrast to whatever the documentation says about python setup.py.
-Since then, some people have found some workarounds, which are as of yet, untested.

-For this course, we will exclusivey be using Julia / JuMP for our coding of LPs, and not python.
-Hence this particular peculiarity is not something we will owrry about, but, you should be aware of it in your own research.